Butler Trail at Lady Bird Lake: Natural Resource & Management

 The bare north shore and an early runner, 1975.

 The assessment area is the Butler Trail area from Deep Eddy Pool just west of MoPac to the east end of Lady Bird Lake at Longhorn Dam, a distance of about 5 miles.
-The natural areas ring the Lake making a ribbon that is accessed by the 10-mile Butler Trail.
+The natural areas ring the Lake, making a ribbon accessed by the 10-mile Butler Trail.
 The 199-acre area is made up of 65 acres of woodlands and 134 acres of frequently mowed lawns, occasionally mowed open space, areas without vegetation, and areas recently converted to City-designated Grow Zone—areas that are no longer mowed in hopes of a passive return to woodland.

 The report recognizes the geographic context of the site, which sits on the ecoregion transition from the Edwards Plateau and Hill Country to the west and the Blackland Prairies to the east.
 The lake connects the various greenways of our beloved creeks, including Barton, Waller, Shoal, Blunn, Bouldin, and Johnson.
 The river corridor is a flyway for migrating and resident bird populations, with some of the area’s most popular birding sites located both up and downstream of Lady Bird Lake.
 The natural areas and the world’s largest urban bat colony are part of why the City of Austin was named the most wildlife-friendly city in the United States in 2015 by the National Wildlife Federation.